For Emergencies Call ISP Dispatch at *ISP (*477)

 Digital Evidence Submissions

-All digital/cyber/electronic evidence (computers, cellular devices, copies of audio/video evidence for enhancement) for the CCU must be submitted through Idaho State Police Forensic Services (ISPFS) Meridian Laboratory.
+All digital/cyber/electronic evidence (computers, cellular devices, copies of audio/video evidence for enhancement) for the DFU must be submitted through Idaho State Police Forensic Services (ISPFS) Meridian Laboratory.

 Idaho State Police Forensic Services